EyeSeeTea/d2-docker/README.md

 $ docker push "eyeseetea/postgis:10-alpine"
 ```

-This folder also contains the source code for `dhis2-data`, which is used internally by the scripts to create new images (in a commit, for example).
-You may also need to modify the base image and push the new one:
+This folder also contains the source code for `dhis2-data` docker image, which is used internally by the scripts to create new images (in a commit, for example).
+You may also need to modify base images and push them:

 ```
 $ cd images/dhis2-data
-$ cp /path/to/some-dhis2-db.sql.gz db.sql.gz
+$ cp /path/to/dhis2-db-for-vietnam.sql.gz db.sql.gz
-$ docker build . --tag="eyeseetea/dhis2-data:2.30"
+$ docker build . --tag="eyeseetea/dhis2-data:2.30-vietnam"
-$ docker push "eyeseetea/dhis2-data:2.30"
+$ docker push "eyeseetea/dhis2-data:2.30-vietnam"
 ```